-Note: You are currently viewing documentation for Moodle 2.3.
-Up-to-date documentation for the latest stable version is available here: Using 'Weighted mean of grades'.
+Note: You are currently viewing documentation for Moodle 2.6.
+Up-to-date documentation for the latest stable version of Moodle may be available here: Using 'Weighted mean of grades'.

 The first feature of the new grade book that some may want to be able to master is the ability to 'clump' assignments into categories and then have each category be assigned a different weight in the overall final grade.
 (Note - The non-technical term 'clump' is being used to avoid the term aggregate in the hopes of preventing confusion given the terminology used in the new grade book)